On Bayes factor functions: Discussion

 \section{Discussion}

-By indexing Bayes factors by the mode of the prior density used to define alternative hypotheses, Bayes factor functions are able to provide useful summaries of evidence in favor of null and alternative hypotheses for priors centered on a range of standardized effects.
-In this article, we compared inferences based on BFFs based on test statistics to other commonly used Bayesian tests.
+By indexing Bayes factors according to the mode of the prior distribution used to define the alternative hypothesis, BFFs offer informative summaries of the evidence supporting both null and alternative hypotheses across a range of standardized effect sizes.

-Our examination of the operating characteristics of these tests suggest the following: \begin{itemize} \item BFFs typically provide more evidence in favor of true null hypotheses when alternative hypotheses stipulate standardized effects greater than $\sqrt{6}/n$ in magnitude.
-For smaller standardized effect sizes, none of the tests considered provided, on average, strong support of true null hypotheses. \item BFFs provided more evidence in favor of true alternative hypotheses than other Bayesian testing procedures in the simulations performed.
-In these experiments, the maxima of Bayes factor functions provided accurate estimates of the ``ideal'' WOE, where the ideal WOE represented the log-likelihood ratio between the data-generating and null parameter values. \item By indexing Bayes factors according to effect sizes, BFF functions provide a convenient mechanism for combining evidence from test statistics reported in replicated studies. \end{itemize}

-Future research on BFFs will investigate the application of BFF methodology in meta-analyses in which heterogeneous test statistics are reported, and the extension of BFFs beyond Bayes factors based on test statistics.